 Technically I have 3 Xbox 360's (two slim's & 1 original) in my house and two Xbox One's (the S and and original).

-Tangentially related: I mentioned I don't have any speakers in my office yet.
-As such, when gaming I just use headphones plugged into the Xbox controller.
+Tangentially related: When gaming I often just use headphones plugged into the Xbox controller.
 Which headphones?
 Well, there's two pairs:

 The Sennheiser's are the ones I use when I care about sound quality, the JVC's are more just for convenience (I often leave the Sennhiser's in other rooms in my house so the JVC's are when I'm feeling too lazy to get up out of my office and look for the Sennheisers).
 The 598's are great headphones (not sure they're worth the price they're currently going for, I got mine for half-price during a Black Friday sale).